Brqje/AdiBags-BetterCategories/README.md

 This addon fits seamlessly into the existing AdiBags framework, and can be configured, re-ordered, and disabled like any other AdiBags filter.

-# Baroque edit of AdiBags-BetterCategories for AdiBags Classic 1.13 & BCC 2.5:

-I've modded the excellent AdiBags-BetterCategories addon to feature TBC items, to be used for BCC.
+I've modded the excellent AdiBags-BetterCategories addon (original by stephenswat) to feature TBC items as well, to be used for BCC.
 It uses sensible categorization/auto sorting for both leveling and end-game Classic 1.13.x & Burning Crusade Classic 2.5.x content.
 It's modified for all the requirements of a serious end-game raider, presenting inventory contents in a streamlined way.